Illegal immigrant accused in Nevada killings charged with 4 counts of murder

 "His conviction is our highest priority," said Hicks, who added that it could be 30 days before prosecutors decide whether to pursue the death penalty.

-The case has drawn national attention, with President Trump tweeting last week that the murders in Nevada showed the need for his proposed U.S.-Mexico border wall, which was at the center of the recent partial government shutdown.
+The case has drawn national attention, with President Trump tweeting last week that the murders showed the need for his proposed U.S.-Mexico border wall, which was at the center of the recent partial government shutdown.

 CLICK HERE TO GET THE FOX NEWS APP